 Say “ciao” to the family of mozzarella.

 Meaning “flower of the milk,” fior di latte mozzarella is your classic, traditional mozzarella.
-It’s made with fresh whole cow’s milk and has a sweet, light, and delicate flavor with an elastic texture.
+It’s made with fresh whole cow’s milk and has a sweet, light, and delicate flavour with an elastic texture.
 At Eataly, our resident cheesemakers make fior di latte mozzarella daily in-house with curd sourced from local dairies.
 Try it our cheese counter!

-Made with the milk of water buffalo, Mozzarella di Bufala offers a tangier and sweeter flavor than traditional fior di latte mozzarella.
+Made with the milk of water buffalo, Mozzarella di Bufala offers a tangier and sweeter flavour than traditional fior di latte mozzarella.
 Thanks to its creaminess, it’s highly prized as a pizza topping, but is just as good served on its own!
 It’s often denoted with a “DOP” status, a label to show that it’s made entirely in its region of origin: Campania.

 This sister is extremely soft and creamy!
 Deriving its name from the Italian word straccia, meaning “rag” or “shred,” stracciatella is created with shreds of mozzarella curds and fresh cream.
 It’s great for spreading atop bread or even stirring into pasta.
 And yes, it’s just as amazing as it sounds.

 Born in Puglia in a small town in the province of Bari, burrata consists of a “pouch” of stretched mozzarella cheese filled with cream-soaked stracciatella.
 While it consists of mozzarella parts, burrata is much richer and creamier, with a looser texture.
-Sprinkle with sea salt and a drizzle of olive oil to savor the full flavor.
+Sprinkle with sea salt and a drizzle of olive oil to savour the full flavour.

 Bocconcini, meaning “small mouthfuls,” are smaller, bite-sized forms of mozzarella – perfect for adding to salads or enjoying in a single bite with fresh basil and tomato.
 They’re the cute little sisters of mozzarella!

 Formed by “knotting” mozzarella, this hand-shaped twist (literally!) on mozzarella has a smooth, shiny surface and a pleasantly firm texture.
 The elegant shape of these little knots makes them great for serving during festive occasions!

 Now that you’re an expert, shop online or in-store for your favourite kind of housemade fresh mozzarella at Eataly and make your favourite dishes at home!